Discover a new way to track & prioritise tech debt

 What data is leaving my perimeter and going into the Stepsize cloud?
 What if I’m not allowed to upload anything to the cloud?

 None of your code goes into the Stepsize cloud.

 The Stepsize integrations have been designed with privacy in mind.
-We store the minimum amount of 3rd party data needed to provide our service, which includes code metadata that isn’t sensitive information such as file paths and commit hashes, but does not include code.
+We store the minimum amount of 3rd party data needed to provide our service, including code metadata that isn’t sensitive information such as file paths and commit hashes (does not include code).

 See our Information Security Guide for more detail.